hsf-training/analysis-essentials/shell/04-pipefilter.md

 - "Construct command pipelines with two or more stages."
 - "Explain what usually happens if a program or pipeline isn't given any input to process."
 - "Explain Unix's 'small pieces, loosely joined' philosophy."
-keypoints:
-- "`cat` displays the contents of its inputs."
-- "`head` displays the first few lines of its input."
-- "`tail` displays the last few lines of its input."
-- "`sort` sorts its inputs."
-- "`wc` counts lines, words, and characters in its inputs."
-- "`*` matches zero or more characters in a filename, so `*.txt` matches all files ending in `.txt`."
-- "`?` matches any single character in a filename, so `?.txt` matches `a.txt` but not `any.txt`."
-- "`command > file` redirects a command's output to a file."

 - "`first | second` is a pipeline: the output of the first command is used as the input to the second."
 - "The best way to use the shell is to use pipes to combine simple single-purpose programs (filters)."
 ---